takari/team-documentation/en/03-installation/01-chapter3.markdown

 Installing the TDM distribution is easy, and if you are familiar with installing Maven you'll notice the similarities.
-Once you have downloaded the archive extract it with a commandline tools like 'tar' or 'unzip' or one of the many available applications for your operating system.
+Once you have downloaded the archive extract it with a commandline tool like 'tar' or 'unzip' or one of the many available applications for your operating system.

     unzip tdm-1.0.0.zip

-    tar xfvz tdm-1.0.0.tar.gz
+    tar xvzf tdm-1.0.0.tar.gz

 Successful extraction will create a directory with the same name as the archive file, omitting the extension.